- The Daily Wag!

 Nausea may be the most common reasons for Dachshunds eating grass, but it is by no means a foregone conclusion.
 Studies have revealed that fewer than 25 percent of dogs who are regular grass-eaters tend to throw up after engaging in the habit, while fewer than 10 percent of dogs appear to feel sick before they seek out grass.
 That said, Dachshunds are prone to stomach problems and are, shall we say, indiscriminate eaters.
 If your Dachshund is eating large amounts of grass, the dog may be ingesting something that is upsetting his or her stomach.
 Try to notice if your dog seems distressed before he or she eats grass.
 Many dogs lick the air or swallow repeatedly if they feel nauseous.
 If your dog does this and then goes out to eat some grass, see if he or she vomits afterward.
 This may indicate one of many gastrointestinal conditions that plague the Dachshund breed.
 If your dog seems to be eating grass more as a habit than as a form of self-medication, he or she may just like the taste.
 Should your dog roam the backyard seeking his or her favorite patch, you may have a grass gourmet instead of a troubled tummy on your hands.

 Another possibility is that your dog is feeling particularly hungry or instinctively trying to correct a nutritional deficit.
 Grass is indigestible to dogs, and some veterinarians believe that dogs seek out things that they can't digest when they are not taking in the correct nutrition.
 This may be particularly common among dogs who are eating home-made food, which may not be formulated to offer a full range of nutrients.
+You may consider looking into brands of small dog food that is best for Dachshunds.
 Finally, just as humans tend to eat when they feel bored, so do dogs.
 A Dachshund that munches on grass when he or she has been roaming the backyard for a while may just be looking for something to do, particularly if the dog feels like it should be lunch or snack time.

 Encouraging the Behavior